loda-lang/loda-programs/programs/oeis/list1.md

 * [A188182](http://oeis.org/A188182) ([L53 program](188/A188182.asm)): Number of strictly increasing arrangements of 4 numbers in -(n+2)..(n+2) with sum zero
 * [A188188](http://oeis.org/A188188) ([L43 program](188/A188188.asm)): Positions of 0 in A188187; complement of A004958.
 * [A188190](http://oeis.org/A188190) ([L35 program](188/A188190.asm)): Positions of 0 in A188189; complement of A188191.
+* [A188215](http://oeis.org/A188215) ([L62 program](188/A188215.asm)): Starting with an empty list, n is inserted after the a(n)th element such that the binary representations of the list's elements are always sorted lexicographically.
 * [A188219](http://oeis.org/A188219) ([L23 program](188/A188219.asm)): Positions of 0 in the zero-one sequence [nr]-[4r]-[nr-4r], where r=sqrt(5), n>=1.
 * [A188220](http://oeis.org/A188220) ([L63 program](188/A188220.asm)): Positions of 1 in the zero-one sequence [nr]-[5r]-[nr-5r], where r=sqrt(5), n>=1.
 * [A188222](http://oeis.org/A188222) ([L28 program](188/A188222.asm)): Positions of 0 in A188221; complement of A004976.